Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/CSCL.md

 - These are serious cyber crimes that target **national security, defense systems, or public infrastructure**.
 - They are often **politically or ideologically motivated**.
 ###### Examples:

 - **Cyber Terrorism** – Attacks on critical systems (like power grids or transport) to create fear or chaos.

 - **Espionage / Cyber Spying** – Stealing sensitive information from government or military databases.

-- **Website Defacement** – Hacking and altering official government websites.

 - **Propaganda and Fake News** – Spreading false information to influence public opinion.